E.max Crown FAQ Guide

 4) Preserves the natural structure of the teeth

-For better oral health, it is important to have good natural tooth structure.
+For better oral health, it is important to have a good natural tooth structure.
 Emax crowns are crack resistant and can form a very thin layer, which helps preserve more of the original tooth.
 During preparation, the dentist does not need to remove as much natural tooth structure, resulting in greater tooth strength.

 5) Various options

-Dental restorations with the Emax system are available in veneers, inlays, onlays, overlays and short span bridges.
+Dental restorations with the Emax system are available in veneers, inlays, onlays, overlays, and short span bridges.